 - Excellent presentational skills and an ability to present in a confident and creative manner;

-- Ability to manage a class of students and an understanding of various teaching techniques, such as role play, games etc., and an understanding of when best to implement these;
+- Ability to manage a class of students and to use various teaching techniques, such as role play, games etc;

 - Ability to explain financial issues in a clear and confident way, which engages young people;